AI vs. Human Translators: Who Understands Your Message Best?

 E-commerce | High-volume product descriptions | Localization for flagship products |

-Legal | Document scanning | Accurate and lawful terminology |
+Legal | Document scanning and triage | Accurate, lawful terminology |

-Healthcare | Basic patient instructions | Clinical diagnosis translation |
+Healthcare | Basic patient instructions | Clinical and diagnostic precision |

-Marketing | Multilingual ad campaigns | Culturally aligned messaging |
+Marketing | Multilingual campaign drafts | Culturally aligned messaging |

-Travel and Tourism | Common phrases and guides | Emotional appeal and storytelling |
+Travel & Tourism | Common phrases and guides | Emotional appeal and storytelling |

 The Ideal Approach: Human-AI Collaboration